maasglobal/sustainable-mobility-api/api/README.md

 docker-compose up -d
 ```

-### Deploy the serverless function
+## Deploy the serverless function

 You can use serverless framework to deploy estimate-co2 API to the AWS Lambda environment.
-Please note that it does not deploy Swagger UI with documentation, only an API endpoint.

 To deploy CloudFormation stack with function available publically via HTTPs, issue following commands: